Prepaid fueling from the automaker

 Vehicle can operate in sub-zero temperatures and desert conditions…and everywhere in between

-FCEVs qualify for the white Clean Air Vehicle decal that allows use of the High Occupancy Vehicle lanes (carpool or diamond lanes) with a single occupant in the vehicle.
+FCEVs qualify for the red or purple Clean Air Vehicle decal that allows use of the High Occupancy Vehicle lanes (carpool or diamond lanes) with a single occupant in the vehicle.
 Apply for the decal through the California DMV website after you've registered your new FCEV.

 Travel single in the carpool lane

 Similar to a gasoline car—250+ miles per fill

 Administered by the Center for Sustainable Energy for the California Air Resources Board, the Clean Vehicle Rebate Project (CVRP) offers $4,500 (up to $7,000 based on income) in electric vehicle rebates for the purchase or lease of new FCEVs.